 January 2016 marked a new beginning for Huntington's Kitchen when the Marshall University Department of Dietetics moved their classroom and offices just above Huntington's Kitchen to advance their shared mission of improving the quality of life for residents of Huntington and surrounding Tri-State area through healthy eating and education.

-Manager of Huntington's Kitchen Chef Marty Emerson said the partnership has provided an opportunity for more community members to take control of their health and well-being.
+Huntington's Kitchen staff said the partnership has provided an opportunity for more community members to take control of their health and well-being.

-Emerson said the Kitchen has served more than 10,000 people through onsite education, outreach, community events and partnerships since October 2014, and he anticipates those numbers increasing as Huntington's Kitchen continues to expand and integrate throughout the region.
+The Kitchen has served more than 10,000 people through onsite education, outreach, community events and partnerships since October 2014, and those numbers will only increase as Huntington's Kitchen continues to expand and integrate throughout the region.